Keith J. Krach: Taiwan relationship

 On September 17, 2020, Krach was the first Under Secretary to visit Taiwan since the United States stopped recognizing the government in Taipei (replacing it instead in favor of the government in Beijing).
 Krach attended the funeral of former Taiwanese President Lee Teng-hui, and met with President Tsai, and led the development of an economic collaboration agreement which he named the Lee Economic Prosperity Partnership ("EPP") after Taiwan’s "Father of Democracy," former President Lee Teng-hui.
 A five-year agreement was signed on November 20, 2020.
-Krach strengthened the U.S.-Taiwan relationship by bolstering support and developing strategies for countering CCP "aggression" with the countries that still recognize Taiwan.
 The State Department stated that "future EPP Dialoges will strengthen the U.S.-Taiwan economic relationship."
 Krach also initiated and presided over a U.S.-Taiwan Science and Technology Cooperation Agreement, signed on December 15, 2020.
 Krach's team and the State Department also established the first step of the TIFA trade agreement in January 2021.
-The PRC Ministry of Foreign Affairs condemned the U.S for sending Under Secretary of State Keith Krach to Taiwan.
-The People’s Republic of China government in Beijing viewed the trip as a provocation by the United States because Krach was attending the memorial service for former President Lee Teng-hui, who had advocated for international recognition of Taiwan.
-The presence of Under Secretary Krach was perceived as a break in the former U.S. policy of not antagonizing Beijing.
-In response to Krach's visit, the government in Beijing sent 40 Chinese fighters and bombers on “show of force” missions across the median line of the Taiwan Strait.
 The US simultaneously announced a $7 billion arms deal with Taiwan, including sea mines, drones and air-to-surface missiles.
 Der Spiegel reported that "the timing was hardly chosen by chance."

 On January 20, 2021, China imposed sanctions against Krach, outgoing US Secretary of State Mike Pompeo, former secretary of health and human services Alex Azar, outgoing US ambassador to the United Nations Kelly Craft, and 24 other former Trump officials.
 Biden's National Security Council called the sanctions "unproductive and cynical."